Medical Cannabis Education

 Medical Cannabis vs. Medical Marijuana

 The terms "medical cannabis" and "medical marijuana" are often used interchangeably, but they have different, nuanced meanings.
 Medical marijuana typically refers to the use of the whole, unprocessed cannabis plant or its extracts to treat symptoms or conditions.
-It is legal in some states in the United States, as well as in some other countries, but it remains illegal under the far-reaching umbrella of federal law.

 Medical cannabis, on the other hand, can refer to any cannabis-based product used for medical purposes, including those that are not derived from the whole plant.
 This can include synthetic cannabinoids or pharmaceutical formulations of cannabinoids.
 It typically contains higher levels of CBD and lower levels of THC compared to recreational cannabis.
-Medical cannabis is often afforded in the form of oils, tinctures, capsules, and other products.
+Medical cannabis is often available in the form of oils, tinctures, capsules, and other products.

 In terms of legal status, the use of medical cannabis and medical marijuana varies by jurisdiction.
 While some countries have legalized both for medical use, others have only legalized medical cannabis.
 Additionally, medical cannabis is prescribed by a medical professional and is intended to address specific medical conditions, while medical marijuana may be used more broadly for symptom relief.
 [14]